Search Emergency Management jobs

 Additional Information

-EXAMINATION CONTENT:
+EXAM CONTENT:

-Before the end of your initial work period, you will be assessed on your work performance.
-This assessment will be weighted 100%.
-Those who successfully pass the assessment will be considered for permanent appointment.
+Before the end of your initial work assignment, the appointing department will evaluate your performance.
+Those who achieve a passing score on this evaluation will be considered for permanent appointment.

 APPLICATION AND FILING INFORMATION:

-Applications must be submitted online only and will be reviewed for interview consideration on an ongoing basis.
+Applications must be filed online only and will be reviewed for interview consideration on an ongoing basis.
 If you have not been contacted within 60 days and the recruitment remains open or reopens for filing, we encourage you to submit a new application.
 This will allow you to reaffirm your interest and update any relevant information.

 Plan to submit your online application well in advance of the deadline as you may be required to verify your email address.
-This only needs to be done once per email address, and if you already have a job seeker account on www.governmentjobs.com/careers/lacounty, you can verify at any time by logging in and following the prompts.
+This only needs to be done once per email address, and if you already have a job seeker account on www.governmentjobs.com/careers/lacounty , you can verify at any time by logging in and following the prompts.
 This is to enhance the security of your online application and to ensure you do not enter an incorrect email address.

-Please include your Social Security Number for record control purposes.
+SOCIAL SECURITY NUMBER: Please include your Social Security Number for record control purposes.
 Federal law requires that all employed persons have a Social Security Number.

-For candidates who may not have regular access to a computer or the internet, applications can be completed on computers at public libraries throughout Los Angeles County.
+COMPUTER AND INTERNET ACCESS AT PUBLIC LIBRARIES:For candidates who may not have regular access to a computer or the internet, applications can be completed on computers at public libraries throughout Los Angeles County.

-Department Contact Name: Celia Yeung, Exam Analyst
+Department Contact Name: Angela Argueta

-Department Contact Phone: 323-705-4249 or 213-972-7034
+Department Contact Phone: (626) 458-2141

 Department Contact Email: pwexams@dpw.lacounty.gov